medwf/AirBnB_clone/note.md

 - I was working on filestorage `thanks for complete __init__.py `
 - create basic console `Task 6`
 - complete console `Task 7`
 - Create class User that inherits from BaseModel
+- Fix error in class BaseModel updated_at created_at most be datetime not string
+- add documents to class User
+- Update FileStorage to manage correctly serialization and deserialization of User. in `method reload`
+- Update command interpreter (console.py) to allow show, create, destroy, update and all used with User.
+- change in methods command in console `delete for LOOP` no need to check id or name class `method Printerr` do that
+- check pycodestyle

 ## information about classes